nimsolated/queueyay/README.md

 Attempt to make the queue class from scratch.

-The queueyay.cpp file includes some examples for the Queue class.
+The queueyay.cpp file includes some usage examples for the Queue class.